Finding Near-Optimal Weight Independent Sets at Scale: Algorithm

-\begin{reduction}[Neighborhood Folding \cite{lamm-2019}] Let $v \in V$, and suppose that $N(v)$ is independent.
+\begin{reduction}[Neighborhood Folding \cite{DBLP:conf/alenex/Lamm0SWZ19}] Let $v \in V$, and suppose that $N(v)$ is independent.
 If $\omega(N(v)) > \omega(v)$, but $\omega(N(v)) - \min_{u\in N(v)}\{\omega(u)\} < \omega(v)$, then fold $v$ and $N(v)$ into a new vertex $v'$ with weight $\omega(v') = \omega(N(v)) - \omega(v)$.
 If $v'\in \I'$ then $\I = (\I'\setminus\{v'\}) \cup N(v)$, otherwise if $v\in \I'$ then $\I = \I' \cup \{v\}$.
-Furthermore, $\alpha_w(G) = \alpha_w(G') + \omega(v)$. \end{reduction}
+Furthermore, $\alpha_\omega(G) = \alpha_\omega(G') + \omega(v)$. \end{reduction}

-In the \textsc{ExactReduce} routine, we test for each of these reductions whether they can reduce the graph or not.
+In the \textsc{ExactReduce} routine, we test for each of these reductions whether they are applicable.
 This takes place in a predefined order.
-If one reduction is successfully applied, then the process of testing possible reductions starts from the beginning (according to this order).
-If no more reductions can be applied, we obtained the reduced graph and continue with the next part of Algorithm \ref{algo: overview}.
+If one reduction is successfully applied, then the process of testing possible reductions starts from the beginning (according~to~this~order).
+If no more reductions can be applied, we obtained the reduced graph and continue with the next part of Algorithm~\ref{algo: overview}.

-We extended the V-Shape reduction by Gu~\etal~\cite{gu2021towards} by splitting up case 1 and adding a special case.
-When applicable, this case can reduce the graph even further.
-Due to implementation issues, case 3 in the Extended V-Shape Reduction is separated into a single reduction, which we refer to as the V-Shape-Min Reduction.

-Next to the actual data reductions, also the order in which they are applied has an effect on the weight offset and the size of the resulting reduced graph, as well as on the time needed for the~computation.
+The order in which reductions are applied has an effect on the weight offset and the size of the resulting reduced graph, as well as on the time needed for the computation.
+We give a detailed analysis in Appendix~\ref{subsec:ordering}.

-\subsection{Memetic Algorithm.}
+\subsection{Memetic Algorithm}